holepunchto/bare/README.md

 #### `process.on('exit', code)`

 Emitted just before the process or current thread terminates.
-Additional work scheduled in `exit` will be given a chance to run, but the process or current thread will terminate immediately after.

-All registered `exit` event listeners will be called before the process terminates.
-An event listener may override the final exit code by setting `process.exitCode` or by calling `process.exit(code)`.
-Calling `process.exit()` from an `exit` event listener will not prevent the remaining event listeners from running.
+Additional work must not be scheduled from an `exit` event listener.
+If the process is forcefully terminated from an `exit` event listener, the remaining listeners will not run.

 #### `process.on('suspend')`